3 systemic changes resulting from a robust student result management system

 2. Allows continual improvement by students

 When we start viewing testing as another step in the learning journey, we begin using it to its fullest extent.
-Exam results are not just an assessment of the amount of material a student as learned.
+Exam results are not just an assessment of the amount of material a student as learning.
 It is also a starting point for students who wish to more productively direct their learning.
 A student result management system that shares results for every piece of daily class

 assignment, module project, pop quiz, semester test, or annual exam allows students to continually assess their progress, while also not allowing them to be overwhelmed by the idea of being defined by one score or letter grade.
 This allows students to also make more timely decisions, by letting them course-correct in real time when they fall back.